thiagobarbosa/github-issues-on-google-tasks/README.md

 ## Features

-- Fetches your GitHub issues using the GitHub API and creates a new task on Google Tasks for each new GitHub issue.
+- Fetches your Issues using the GitHub API and creates a new task on Google Tasks for each new GitHub Issue.
 - Automatically syncs tasks with your GitHub issues to keep them up to date.
 When a issue is closed the task is automatically set as `completed`.
 The task also gets updated if you change its respected Github Issue title.
 - You can schedule the frequence for the task updates for every hour, every 4 hours or once a day.